mi-alkhamis/DB-connection-test/README.md

 # DB connection Tester

-A tiny script to test MySql db connection and print a proper message. if can connect to Database return 0, if not return 1.
+A tiny script to test MySql db connection and print a proper message.if can connect to Database return 0,if not return 1.

 ### Requirements